EduFdezSoy/Manga2Kindle_Server/README.md

 - [7z](http://www.7-zip.org/download.html) to work with zips
 - [KindleGen](https://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211) in _kindlegen_ directory, to convert epub to mobi
 - Other dependencies: NodeJS 8.11+, Python 3.3+, Pillow 4.0.0+, psutil 5.0.0+, python-slugify 1.2.1+

+## Donations
+If you really liked it and feel like I deserve some money, you can buy me a [coffee](https://ko-fi.com/EduFdezSoy) and I'll continue transforming caffeine into code!

 ## Copyright
 Copyright &copy; 2019 Eduardo Fernandez.